Finding the best men’s groin deodorant: Science, safety, and what actually works

 • pH-balanced and labeled for “sensitive skin” or “intimate areas.”

-• Short, understandable ingredient list; avoid long lists of essential oils if you have sensitive skin.
+• Short, understandable ingredient list.
+Avoid long lists of essential oils if you have sensitive skin.

 • Test before full use.
-Apply a small amount to the inner thigh for 24 hours before using widely.
+Apply a small amount to the inner thigh for 24 hours before using more widely.
 If you see redness or burning, do not use it.

 • Rotate your underwear.
 Wear breathable fabrics like cotton or modern moisture-wicking blends, and change after workouts.